eric-zhu-uw/Event-Roulette/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.31.

 ## Issues
-1: `No 'Access-Control-Allow-Origin' header is present on the requested resource` on local server <br />
+1: `No 'Access-Control-Allow-Origin' header is present on the requested resource` on local server__
 Solution: Download a CORS Extension for your browser For chrome: https://chrome.google.com/webstore/detail/cors-toggle/omcncfnpmcabckcddookmnajignpffnh?hl=en/ However if you uploaded the web-application to a server, this issue will not persist